whiteshield/4Gbot/readme.md

 netstat -utapen | grep 22001
 ```

-If the tunnel already opened, but the ssh command unabée to connect, kill the process which currently using port 22001:
+If the tunnel already opened, but the ssh command unable to connect, kill the process which currently using port 22001:

 ```
 fuser -k 22001/tcp